KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ---

-## Authors
+## Author

 * **Uriel Deveaud** - *Initial work* - [Kore Teknology](https://github.com/KoreTeknology)

-Please, feel free to contact me, and/or discuss further development or ideas for these plugins, thanks ;)
+Please, feel free to contact me, and/or discuss further developments or ideas for those plugins, thanks ;) Collaboration projects are always welcome ;)

+---

 ## History
 The initial project was to create a serie of Modules, used for **quadraphonic performances**.
 The concept was developped 20 years ago but only few hardware prototypes were made at this time.